 In both 2020 scenarios the main drivers for savings are points 1) - 3) with a small percentage of savings coming from point 4).
-The 2020 sensitivity case assumes that the price of power abroad is substantially cheaper than in the all-island electricity market.
-This results in higher imports to the island of Ireland, with this cheaper power replacing more expensive generation in Northern Ireland mostly, and in Ireland to a lesser extent.
-This results in lower production cost savings of €15m per annum in the sensitivity case.
-In the 2020 central case production cost savings of €24m are seen.
+The 2020 sensitivity scenario assumes that the price of power is substantially cheaper than in the central scenario.
+This results in lower production cost savings of the order of $\[\in \]$ 13m per annum in the sensitivity case.
+In the 2020 central case production cost savings of the order of $\[\in \]$ 20m are seen.
 This case is considered the most likely outcome for 2020.

-In the 2030 central scenario drivers 1) - 4) account for all of the \notin 42m in electricity production cost savings with a sizable percentage of the savings coming from reductions in wind curtailment and constraint (Increases in wind energy production).
+In the 2030 central scenario drivers 1) -4) account for all of the approximately \in 40m in electricity production cost savings with a sizable percentage of the savings coming from reductions in wind curtailment and constraint (Increases in wind energy production).

-In the 2030 Sensitivity, renewable penetration levels are assumed to stay at 2020 levels meaning very little extra wind generators are installed over and above the 2020 total.
-This scenario gives a \notin 22m saving in 2030.
+In the 2030 Sensitivity, renewable penetration levels are assumed to stay close to 2020 levels meaning little extra wind generators are installed over and above the 2020 total.
+This scenario gives a saving of the order of €20m saving in 2030.
 The electricity production cost saving drivers in this Low Sensitivity scenario are largely the same as those for the 2020 studies.